kwdChan/pyscratch/docs/getting-started/2-create-the-first-sprite.md

 Let's first create the player sprite.
 First, you need to find an image for this sprite.

 ## Find a suitable image for the sprite
+1. Create a new folder called `assets`.
+All the media, including images, sound and fonts will be put inside this folder.

-1. Locate this image `my_first_game/pyscratch/example/getting-started/assets/kenney/player.png`.
+2. We have already prepared a sprite image for this tutorial.
+Locate this image `my_first_game/pyscratch/example/getting-started/assets/kenney/player.png`.
 Open it and have a look.

-2. Copy and paste it inside the `assets` folder.
+3. Copy and paste it inside the `assets` folder.

+Assuming that you have already created the empty scene following the [previous page](index), now your folder should look like this.

 ## Open a new file for a new sprite
 In Pyscratch, each sprite should have its own python file that contains the codes controlling the sprite.
 This is analogous to Scratch having different tabs for different sprites.